react18-tools/react18-themes/README.md

 In a similar way, you can also force color scheme.

 Forcing color scheme will apply your defaultDark or defaultLight theme, configurable via hooks.

+## Migrating from v0 to v1

+- defaultDarkTheme is renamed to darkTheme
+- setDefaultDarkTheme is renamed to setDarkTheme
+- defaultLightTheme is renamed to lightTheme
+- setDefaultLightTheme is renamed to setLightTheme

 > Full docs coming soon!